shrasel/ci3-adminlte-boilerplate/readme.rst

 To install and run the application properly in your environment all you have to do

-1. Create a database.
+1. Clone the repository to your web root
-2. Copy the database-sample.php file and then rename the file to database.php
+2. Create a database in your MySql Database
-	- set the proper value of the database.php variable
+3. Copy the database-sample.php file and then rename the file to database.php
-3. Copy the config-sample.php file and then rename that to config.php
+4. Copy the config-sample.php file and then rename that to config.php
-4. Run the migration and to do that go to your browser and then http://path_to_url/migrate/latest
+5. Run the migration and to do that go to your browser and then http://localhost/migrate/latest